actuary492/actuary492.github.io/_posts/   2025-01-15-regression.md

 - By logical reasoning similar to the example above.

 We can logically assume that level of education of an individual can be affected by level of their parents education.
-It is very likely that if their parents do not attend university, so likely is 8the child as well.
+It is very likely that if their parents do not attend university, so likely will the child  not attend university as well.
 Of course, one can check the validity of this relationship by a separate regression.
 This is why people consider the level of education as endogenous.

 - If logical reasoning is unable to help us deduce (or if we need strong evidence to support the logical reasoning) we can use the Durbin-Wu-Hausman test.